 Just to set the record straight, this article isn’t a full first-aid manual.
 It is still best to consult medical professionals to determine the medical care suited for your condition.

-“Putting Salt on Wound” Idiom
+“Putting Salt on Wounds” Idiom

 By the way, if you want to learn why salt makes candles burn longer, click here.